 In this module, we'll take a look at the Hierarchy of Controls and how they can effectively correct identified hazards.
 For more information on improving the safety management system, see Courses 704, Hazard Identification and Control and Course 716, Safety Management System Analysis.

 Controlling hazards and behaviors are the two basic strategies for protecting workers.
 Controlling hazards are more effective than controlling behaviors, and for good reason.
 If you can eliminate the hazard, you don't have to worry about exposure due to human behavior.
-Traditionally, a "Hierarchy of Controls" has been used as template for implementing feasible and effective controls.
+Traditionally, a "Hierarchy of Controls" has been used as a template for implementing feasible and effective controls.

-As you can see, the control strategies first try to control hazards through elimination, substitution, or engineering.
-If the hazards can't be eliminated, replaced, or engineered, the hierarchy next attempts to control exposure to hazards through administrative methods and personal protective equipment.
+As you can see, the preferred control strategies first try to control hazards through elimination, substitution, or engineering.
+If the hazards can't be eliminated, replaced, or engineered, the hierarchy next attempts to control exposure to hazards through warnings, administrative methods and personal protective equipment.
 It's important to understand that:

 The "big idea" behind this hierarchy is that the control methods at the top of the list are potentially more effective and protective than those at the bottom.
 Following the hierarchy of controls leads to the implementation of inherently safer workplace environments, where the risk of illness or injury has been substantially reduced.
-Now, let's take a closer look at the hierarchy of control strategies.

 Totally eliminating hazards, while most effective at reducing exposure to hazards, also tends to be the most difficult to implement in an existing process.
 This approach involves the initial design or redesign of tools, equipment, systems, production processes, and facilities in order to eliminate hazards associated with work.